April 20, 2020

 - If required to by law.
 Many areas now have mandatory masking regulations when in public.

 The CDC stresses that we must maintain 6-feet of social distancing from others to continue slowing the spread of coronavirus.
 So, if there is even a slight chance that you might violate the 6-foot rule, wear a mask/cloth covering just in case.
-If you are exercising and it’s difficult to breath while wearing a face covering, keep one in your pocket that you can easily grab if needed.
+If you are exercising and it’s difficult to breathe while wearing a face covering, keep one in your pocket that you can easily grab if needed.

 You do not need to wear a mask outside if: